Teodor92/interview-questions/questions/Angular.md

 > - `None`: styles defined in a component are visible to all components.

 ## 8. What are the differences between Observables and Promises?
+> A Promise handles a single event when an async operation completes or fails.
+Note: There are Promise libraries out there that support cancellation, but ES6 Promise doesn't so far.

+> An Observable is like a Stream (in many languages) and allows to pass zero or more events where the callback is called for each event.
+Often Observable is preferred over Promise because it provides the features of Promise and more.
+With Observable it doesn't matter if you want to handle 0, 1, or multiple events.
+You can utilize the same API in each case.
+>
+> - Observable also has the advantage over Promise to be cancelable.
+> If the result of an HTTP request to a server or some other expensive async operation isn't needed anymore, the Subscription of an Observable allows to cancel the subscription.
+> A Promise will eventually call the success or failed callback even when you don't need the notification or the result it provides anymore.
+> - Observable provides operators like map, forEach, reduce, ... similar to an array
+> - There are also powerful operators like retry(), or replay(), ... that are often quite handy.
 > - Observables are lazy, which means nothing happens until a subscription is made.
 Whereas Promises are eager; which means as soon as a promise is created, the execution takes place.
 > - Observable is a stream in which passing of zero or more events is possible and the callback is called for each event.
 Whereas, promise handles a single event.